pg-spot-ops/pg-spot-operator/README.md

 # Postgres Spot Operator [Community Edition]

 Maintains stateful Postgres on AWS Spot VMs.
 Think of it as RDS, but at a fraction of the cost!
-Typical [savings](https://aws.amazon.com/ec2/spot/pricing/) are around 5x compared to RDS (non-HA).
+Typical [savings](https://aws.amazon.com/ec2/spot/pricing/) are around 5x compared to RDS.

 Obviously for non-critical projects only, as utilizing Spot instances means one can be interrupted by AWS at any time, and it takes a few minutes to restore the state.
 But at the same time - the Spot eviction rates are insanely good for the price!